How does the fascias, soffits, and guttering fit in the conservatory roof structure?

-Solar panel systems are designed to be low maintenance and capable of producing power for 25 years or more after installation.
-They're also incredibly safe as manufacturers and installers have to abide by some of the strictest health and safety regimes across all industry sectors.
+Solar panel systems are designed to be low maintenance and capable of producing renewable energy for 25 years or more after installation.
+They’re also incredibly safe as manufacturers and installers have to abide by some of the strictest health and safety regimes across all industry sectors.

 Every now and again, a solar panel may stop working.
 Your manufacturer’s warranty will cover this and, in most cases, so will your installer guarantee.
 Always make sure to ask.

 In addition, if you’d like the peace of mind of having someone check over your system on a regular basis, there are solar power maintenance companies offering this for a fixed annual price.

 Unless you know an installer very well and personally, it’s always safer to work with a company with at least one year’s trading history behind it.
 For further peace of mind, you might want to ask to speak to one or two existing customers – most reputable solar panel installers will be absolutely fine about your doing that.

 You must also make sure that an installer you choose to work with is registered with MCS otherwise you won’t benefit from the Feed In Tariffs or the Domestic Renewable Heat Incentive Scheme.